Cuadrix/puppeteer-page-proxy/README.md

     encrypted: true,
 }
 ```
-You can think of the warning as a false positive.
+The warning can be thought of as a false positive.

 ## Dependencies
 - [Got](https://github.com/sindresorhus/got)